-Allyson Heustis is the Conservation Program Coordinator at the ASCF and, in this role, she is responsible for projects in Nova Scotia, Prince Edward Island and Newfoundland and Labrador.
-Allyson also manages the Angling Guides and our several social media accounts.
+Allyson Heustis is the Conservation Program Coordinator at the FCAS and in this role she is responsible for projects in Nova Scotia, Prince Edward Island, and Newfoundland and Labrador.
+Allyson is also responsible for Applied Scientific Research projects and manages the Angling Guides, and the Website.

 Allyson holds a Bachelor of Science from St. Francis Xavier University and a Master of Science in Biology from the University of New Brunswick.
-Before joining the ASCF, Allyson was a Lab and Field Supervisor for Forest Protection Limited at the Hugh John Flemming Forestry Centre in Fredericton, NB.
+Before joining the FCAS, Allyson was a Lab and Field Supervisor for Forest Protection Limited at the Hugh John Flemming Forestry Centre in Fredericton, NB.
 She helped to organize the Citizen Science Budworm Tracker Program and the Early Intervention Strategy of Spruce Budworm in New Brunswick's forests, managed data, and supervised the summer students.